 The underlying technology for this batch file is the same as for the CutePDF process, so if you have already followed the other post, you can skip the identical steps.

 1. Download the latest GNU Affero-licensed version of Ghostscript here (version 9.25 as of this writing) (version 9.54 as of April 22, 2021).
 I found that the 32-bit version works fine even under 64-bit Windows 7 or 10.
-Install Ghostscript but customize the directory so it doesn’t change if you get a later version, I use C:\Program Files (x86)\gs\latest
+Install Ghostscript but customize the directory so it doesn’t change if you get a later version, I use C:\Program Files (x86)\gs\latest.
+At the end of the install, go ahead and let it Generate cidfmap for Windows CJK TrueType fonts.

 2. Create an empty folder on your C: drive called C:\GS_PDFA (Ghostscript PDF/A).